 - a small table (separate from the podium or projector cart) on which I can put things.

-Depending on the room, I may need a wireless microphone (preferably a lapel mic); you also might want to consider having a microphone for participants during question-and-answer time.
+Depending on the size of the room, I may need a wireless microphone (preferably a lapel mic); you also might want to consider having a microphone or two for participants during question-and-answer time.
 Depending on the workshop, we may need computers, Internet access, and power strips for your participants.

 I will bring my own laptop, mouse, PowerPoint remote control, and webcam.
 Optimal seating arrangement for participants is at small tables of 4 to 8 people each.
 In an ideal setting, they’d each have a laptop (or maybe a laptop for every 3-4 people) and the facility would have robust enough Internet bandwidth to handle that number of people.
 Please let me know how many participants there will be, how participants will be seated, whether some or all of the participants will have laptops, what the room setup looks like, bandwidth capacity of the facility, etc.